MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-230-update.md

 Now, imagine you have to do a hotfix deployment.
 You start a pipeline run, but it doesn't proceed,it waits for most of the checks to complete.
 You cannot afford to wait for the approvals and checks to complete.

-In this sprint we've made it possible to bypass running approvals and checks, so you can complete your hotfix.
+With this sprint it is now possible to bypass running approvals and checks, so you can complete your hotfix.

 You can bypass running Approvals, Business Hours, Invoke Azure Function, and Invoke REST API checks.